MdX07r/Depender/README.md

 ---

-# Depender - A `.desktop` File Management Tool for Daruza
+# Depender - A `.desktop` File Management Tool for Desind

-Depender is a lightweight and powerful command-line tool designed specifically for the **Daruza** Desktop Environment.
+Depender is a lightweight and powerful command-line tool designed specifically for the **Desind** Desktop Environment.
 It allows users to manage `.desktop` files efficiently and launch applications seamlessly.

 ---